 While living and working abroad, you may decide to invest in a home or other type of property.
 Foreign tax laws regarding the reporting of rental income vary depending on where the rental income is earned.
 For instance, some countries have minimum income threshold requirements that should be met before rental income needs to be reported.
 If you choose to rent out your foreign property, you will need to consider both the host country and US tax ramifications of the income and expenses related to this foreign property ownership as well as the ownership structure.
-Read on to find out what expats need to know about foreign property rental income reporting requirements!
+Read on to find out what expats need to know about foreign rental income and reporting requirements!

-Foreign Property Classifications
+IRS Foreign Rental Income: Property Classifications

 Foreign Property Ownership Structure

-How you report your foreign rental income will be determined by the structure used to hold the ownership of the foreign property.
+How you report your foreign rental income will be determined by the structure used to hold the ownership of the foreign property real estate.
 A popular choice is a Limited Liability Company (LLC).
 If the foreign rental property is owned directly or through a Single Member Limited Liability Company (which is considered a disregarded entity for US income tax purposes), you will report your rental income and expenses on Schedule E attached to your US tax return.
 If the ownership is through a US LLC with more than one member (except for LLCs created by spouses in US community property states) or through a foreign corporation, foreign partnership, or foreign trust, then you will have additional filings and reporting requirements (which may include Forms 1120, 1065, 5471, 8865 or 1041).

 You will need to report your foreign rental income and expenses in USD.
 The IRS has no official exchange rate.
-In general, use the exchange rate prevailing (i.e., the spot rate) when you receive the property, made any capital improvements and sold the property.
+In general, use the exchange rate prevailing (i.e., the spot rate) when you receive the property, made any capital improvements, and sold the property.
 The IRS’ website has more information about Foreign Currency and Currency Exchange Rates and Yearly Average Currency Exchange Rates.